What are the Health Benefits of Yoga?

-Remember, when it comes to yoga, flexibility is a variable and improving factor, not the be-all and end-all.
+Remember, flexibility is a variable and improving factor, not the be-all and end-all when it comes to yoga.

 While yoga is a relaxing and mindful form of exercise, it can still be very challenging in terms of developing your strength.

-As a full body exercise, yoga does require a level of strength to hold poses.
+As a full-body exercise, yoga does require a level of strength to hold poses.
 This something that improves with time.
-If you are a beginner, you can modify all poses to begin with, before building up to a more challenging version of the pose.
-Accessories such as yoga blocks and straps are also very useful when it comes to strength building and support.
+If you are a beginner, you can modify all poses to begin with before building up to a more challenging version of the pose.
+Accessories such as yoga blocks and straps are also handy when it comes to strength building and support.

 As you move onto more advanced poses, you will find that the workout increases in difficulty, and that's great.
 Your yoga practice can grow with you, really pushing you to your limits.